The views expressed by the host on this program, now documented to be almost always right, 99.7% of the time, nobody even close.

 And there have been no calls for death penalty from anyone high in the regime.

-Different rules, different rules for different religions.
+Different rules, different rules for different religions in the Obama administration.

-In the Obama administration, separate laws, depending on which tribe and which race that you belong to.
+Separate laws, depending on which tribe and which race that you belong to.

-Okay, let's go to the audio sound bites from last night after the Republican primaries, three Southern states.
+Okay, let's go to the audio soundbites from last night after the Republican primaries, three southern states.

 Here we have Rick Santorum.

-This actually, this was this morning.
+Actually, this was this morning.

 He was on Fox America's newsroom.

-The correspondent John Roberts played a clip from an interview that Santorum did last night after his uh win in Alabama, Mississippi.
+The correspondent John Roberts played a clip from an interview that Santorum did last night after his win in Alabama, Mississippi.

-But you can't do that if Newt Gingrich stays in the race.
+Roberts said, in your victory speech, you called for uniting conservatives around you, but you can't do that if Newt Gingrich stays in the race.

 Do you think he should get out?

-I'm asking conservatives to give us the best chance to nominate a conservative, and I think we've seen it in the past.
+I'm asking conservatives to give us the best chance to nominate a conservative.

 We nominate moderates in this party, we lose.